Costa Rica For Beginners

 But wait…you say want to stay on an all-inclusive resort and just relax (and realize that dream of sipping a piña colada as the world goes by?)
 Yes.
 Costa Rica has that, too.
 But I URGE you.
 Get off the resort and explore the country.
 That’s where the real beauty is.

-Costa Rica’s biodiversity provides unending activities.
+Costa Rica’s biodiversity provides countless activities.
 Since you’ve got beaches on both sides, mountains, cloud forests and rain forests in the center, it’s a paradise for nature lovers and culture lovers alike.

 A word of advice: don’t try to do all this stuff on one trip.
-Concentrate on a few things you love and save the rest for the next trip.
+Concentrate on a few things you’re interested in and save the rest for the next trip.
 Driving time can take longer than you expect.

 Is Costa Rica Safe?